JNFussion/OdinFacebook/README.md

 - I have uses Active Storage to upload images and [Cloudinary](https://cloudinary.com) as a cloud storage service.

 - I have set up a mailer to send a welcome email when a new user signs up.
-I have use [Sendgrid add-on](https://devcenter.heroku.com/articles/sendgrid).
+Doesn't work in production.